edeno/Better-Science-Code/src/presentation.md

 ------------------

-There are also libraries available that will work with your version control system to run these tests every time you commit a new piece of code (`continuous integration`)
+There are also libraries available that will work with your version control system to run these tests every time you commit a new piece of code (<span class='highlight'>continuous integration<span>)

 <aside class="notes">
 * This all seems complicated but in the process of developing code, you should be writing tests to make sure it works.
 This process just formalizes the writing of tests and allows you to run them at a later time, ensuring peace of mind.